-For the 2020/21 financial year it has been assumed that the average interest rate earned on lending to banks and building societies will be 0.75% p.a.
-The target rate takes into account that the Bank of England's base rate has remained at 0.75% since November 2018.
-In practice, it should be possible to achieve an average rate in excess of the base rate, but a target of 0.75% builds in an element of prudence, given the uncertainties around the impact of Brexit.
+For the 2021/22 financial year it has been assumed that the average interest rate earned on lending to banks and building societies will be 0.30% p.a.
+The target rate takes into account that the Bank of England's base rate is likely to remain at 0.10% for the foreseeable future.
+It also takes into account the higher rates on some current deposits that extend into 2021/22.

-The yield from investment in the CCLA Property Fund is assumed to be 4.50%.
+The yield from investment in the CCLA Property Fund is assumed to be 3.80%.
+This takes into account potential reductions in yield as a result of the pandemic.
 Further analysis will be required to identify short-dated bond funds and multi-asset income funds that would meet the Council's requirements.
 The targeted yield from those funds would be 2.00% for short dated bond funds and 3.50% for multi-asset income funds.
 Currently these are not factored into the budget for investment income.

-The targets we have set for 2020/21 are considered to be achievable.
+The targets we have set for 2021/22 are considered to be achievable.

-Given the degree of uncertainty about future economic prospects and the future level of interest rates, MTFS forecasts have been based on the average rates for lending to banks and building societies continuing to be 0.75% for 2021/22 and 2022/23.
+Given the degree of uncertainty about future economic prospects and the future level of interest rates, MTFS forecasts have been based on the average rates for lending to banks and building societies continuing to be 0.30% for 2021/22 and 2022/23.
 However, these will be reviewed in the light of changes to the rates on offer from the Council's counterparties over the MTFS period.
-It may be possible to increase the target rate once the continuing uncertainty around the impact of Brexit has been resolved and the Bank of England is in a position to consider rate rises.
+It may be possible to increase the target rate should the impact of the vaccination programme on the pandemic enable the economy to recover, but the uncertainty is likely to mean that it will be some time before the Bank of England is in a position to consider rate rises.